AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 I ran a sample audit: 100 recommendations drawn at random from the first 30 days of production.
 Thirty-seven of the 100 were wrong, broken into three categories.

 • Rerouted service relationships — the model cited dependency paths between CIs that had been rerouted or decommissioned in the live environment.
-These weren’t missing relationships; they were relationships that had changed but weren’t reflected in the CMDB.
+These were not missing relationships.
+They were relationships that had changed but were not reflected in the CMDB.

 • Ghost CIs — seven recommendations involved assets that no longer existed in the production environment.
 They had been removed during a recent infrastructure refresh, but the CMDB still carried them as active.
 Ghost CIs are configuration items that remain in the CMDB as active records after the corresponding asset has been decommissioned.

 • Stale ownership — twelve recommendations routed escalations to owners who had left the organization.
 The ownership field had been updated in Active Directory but not in the CMDB.
-Stale ownership occurs when AD updates aren’t synced back to CMDB owner fields.
+Stale ownership occurs when AD updates are not synced back to CMDB owner fields.

 Of the 37 incorrect recommendations, 23 would have caused additional outages or delayed incident resolution if followed without human override.
-That’s not a risk management scenario.
-That’s a system failure waiting for the right incident to expose it.
+That is not a risk management scenario.
+That is a system failure waiting for the right incident to expose it.

-A 2025 IEEE Computer Society analysis on AI reliability in enterprise IT operations found that model accuracy in incident correlation is highly sensitive to the quality of underlying topology data.
-The models are doing what they’re designed to do.
-The input layer is the problem.
-So the decision came down to this: either treat the AI layer as fundamentally unreliable, or fix the data layer.
+Research on AIOps solutions for incident management confirms that AI model accuracy in correlation tasks is highly sensitive to the quality of underlying topology data.
+The models perform exactly as designed.
+The input layer determines reliability.
+So the decision came down to this: treat the AI layer as fundamentally unreliable or fix the data layer.

 Conceptual Diagram Showing A 100 Recomme — Virima Ai Stale Cmdb Failure Cio Account